 MID - Master of Innovation Design

 Applicants are given the opportunity to include in their application any credentials they believe represent their accomplishments and help explain why they wish to join the MID program.
-Additional application materials may include but are not limited to:
+Additional application materials will be uploaded through the online application portal, and may include but are not limited to:

 - Documentation of prior learning or experience relevant to design;